DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/installer.rst

 * LCD or oLED display
 * Wifi
 * Ethernet
+* Set track modes
+* Advanced Config

 Only the Motor Driver and WiFi will be covered here.
-If you have installed different hardware to that recommended, see the :doc:`/ex-installer/installing` page for instructions.
+If you have installed different hardware to that recommended, see the :doc:`/ex-installer/installing` page for instructions on the additional configuration options.

 |force-break|